sodadata/docs/soda/new-documentation.md

 <br />

+#### July 17, 2024
+* The preview program for anomaly dashboards for observability has reached its quota.
+Removed "Request preview access" links from documentation.

 #### July 16, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.5.16 and Soda Agent 1.1.19.